orrsella/orrsella.com/_posts/2016-05-14-preparing-for-a-facebook-google-software-engineer-interview.md

   - If you're cutting corners state that out loud, and say what you would do if you had more time (e.g., in Java: *I'm using public fields for brevity here, but would otherwise use getters/setters*)
 - Use proper algorithms and data structures and make sure to state Big-O for all of them
 - When first approaching a problem:
-  - Make sure you understand the task
+  - Make sure you understand the task.
+Repeat it to show that to yourself and the interviewer
   - Don't begin by writing code immediately!
   - Ask questions about the task, inputs, assumptions, formats; most questions are *under specified* on purpose
   - Assume nothing!
 Or state you're doing so